FindMySchool LogoFindMySchool

 For parents of Year 9 and Year 10 students, the most useful questions are practical: how options guidance is delivered, how employers and providers are brought in, what the application support looks like for local sixth forms and colleges, and how the school supports students aiming for technical routes.

 Admissions are coordinated through Rochdale Borough Council for Year 7 places.
-For September 2026 entry, the local authority timetable states:
+Families should use the current local authority timetable for the relevant September entry year.

-The school also publishes its appeal timetable for September 2026 Year 7 entry:
+The school also publishes its appeal timetable for the relevant Year 7 entry cycle:

-Demand data available for the most recent cycle indicates the school is oversubscribed, with 455 applications for 173 offers, a ratio of 2.63 applications per place.
-That level of demand typically means families should plan realistically, use all preferences available in the coordinated application, and understand the school’s published oversubscription criteria.
+Demand data can vary by cycle, but the school can be oversubscribed.
+Families should plan realistically, use all preferences available in the coordinated application, and understand the school’s published oversubscription criteria.

 Parents considering admission should use the FindMySchoolMap Search to check travel practicality and to sanity-check the feasibility of daily routines, particularly if relying on public transport.